alxdr3k/tavily-cli/README.md

 tavily --clean --days 7
 ```

-Redis is used by default for storage.
+Redis is the core storage mechanism.
 You can configure Redis connection parameters using environment variables as described below.

 ### Redis Configuration via Environment Variables